inmyth/practice/ORACLE_JAVA8.md

 - local method variable has to be init before used, but it's not illegal to decalare it without value
 - new Boolean("true") for true, new Boolean("anything else but not null") for false (this constructor is deprecated after 9)
 - Double + null = null pointer exception
+- Integer.BYTES = 4, Integer.SIZE = 32 (or the bits representation of BYTES )
 - `int x, y = 100` only initializes y
 - short
 ```